 Answer: (a) Jaundice is a chronic disease in which liver is affected.
 Jaundice has long-term effects on the body.
 It will take a long time to recover.

-(b) Lice can be treated easily and has short-term effect on our health.
+(b) Lice can be treated easily and have short-term effect on our health.

-(c) Acnes may exist for longer time but do not have any adverse effect on our health.
+(c) Acne may exist for a longer time but do not have any adverse effect on our health.